 Just like the "red string around the finger" trick, I think that having a visual reminder to be grateful can go a long way.

 - You could hang a framed quote about gratitude on a bedroom wall.

 - Perhaps you could wear a bracelet or another piece of jewelry that reminds you to think grateful thoughts whenever you look at it.

 - You could have an inspirational mug that you drink coffee out of every morning to help you set your attitude for the day.

 - Or, you can do something as simple as writing a note to yourself that says "Be grateful" and sticking it to your refrigerator, your computer, or anywhere else you frequently look.

 Write it Down:

-On her blog, Ali wrote a fantastic post about simple ways to practice gratitude on a daily basis.
-She talks about the benefits of keeping a gratitude journal, or making a stress/gratitude list in which you write down all of your stresses and then counter-balance it by listing things that you’re grateful for.
-I love that she provides a way to acknowledge your stress AND your gratitude instead of simply burying the stress.
-Sometimes people get the impression that they need to be a completely stress-free, cheerful Pollyanna in order to convey an attitude of gratitude, but I think it’s about finding balance and putting your stress and worries into perspective.
+It's a great idea to keep a gratitude journal, or make a stress/gratitude list in which you write down all of your stresses and then counter-balance it by listing things that you're grateful for.
+You can acknowledge your stress AND your gratitude instead of simply burying the stress.
+Sometimes people get the impression that they need to be a completely stress-free, cheerful Pollyanna in order to convey an attitude of gratitude, but I think it's about finding balance and putting your stress and worries into perspective.